Manti Utah Temple

-The Manti Utah Temple (formerly the Manti Temple) is the fifth constructed temple of the Church of Jesus Christ of Latter-day Saints.
-The temple construction was completed in 1888.
-Located in the city of Manti, Utah, it was the third Latter-day Saint temple built west of the Mississippi River, after the Mormon pioneers trekked west.
-(The St. George and Logan Utah temples preceded it.)
-The Manti Temple was designed by William Harrison Folsom, who moved to Manti while the temple was under construction.
-The temple dominates the Sanpete Valley and can be seen from many miles.
-Like all Latter-day Saint temples, only church members holding a valid temple recommend may enter.
-It was previously one of only two remaining Latter-day Saint temples in the world where live portrayal was used in the endowment ceremony (the other was the Salt Lake Temple).
-All other temples use a film in the presentation of the endowment, a practice that is now used in Manti after renovations were completed in 2024.
-It is an early pioneering example of four rooms representing the journey of life.
+The Manti Utah Temple (formerly the Manti Temple) is the fifth temple built by the Church of Jesus Christ of Latter-day Saints.
+Construction of the temple was completed in 1888.
+Located in the city of Manti, Utah, it was the third built west of the Mississippi River, following the Utah temples in St. George and Logan.
+The temple was designed by William Harrison Folsom, who relocated to Manti during its construction.
+Built on what is known as “Temple Hill,” it overlooks the Sanpete Valley and is visible from a considerable distance, serving as a prominent landmark in the region.

+Constructed largely through the labor and resources of early Latter-day Saint settlers, the temple used pioneer-era craftsmanship and community effort from the Sanpete Valley.
+Like all Latter-day Saint temples, entry is available only to church members who hold a valid temple recommend.
+For many years, it was one of only two remaining temples in the church where a live portrayal was used in the endowment ceremony.
+Following its 2024 rededication, the temple now uses a filmed presentation.
+The building is an early example of a temple design using progressive ordinance rooms to represent stages of spiritual progression.